rodrigomanara/alpha/README.md

 # alpha
-class to count and manipulate apha
+class to count and manipulate alpha